mjdamgaard/UP-Web-Project/README.md

 Once again, the answer is to give the reins to the users themselves to decide this, and in a decentralized way such that each user can effectively choose their own system for how the votes are distributed.

 More precisely, each user is able to choose an algorithm that distributes "weights" among the userbase.
-These weights are then used by the algorithms that aggregate the user's score, and in particular when it comes to rating the components within a component category.
+These weights can then used by other algorithms that aggregate the users' scores.
+And this system can in particular be used when it comes to rating the components within a component category.

 So when one of the two aforementioned "self-updating" components looks for the "top-rated" component for a given category, they can thus query for this using the preferred algorithm of the given user.

-For instance, a user that prefers longer articles more elaborate articles might get longer sections in the articles then a user that prefers more brief and concise articles.
+For instance, a user that prefers longer, more elaborate articles might get longer sections in the articles when compared to a user that prefers more brief and concise articles.

-And when it comes to the algorithms used in e.g. feeds or search result of various web applications, the users can also be completely in charge of the algorithms that they want to use.
-Sure, some web applications might use a fixed algorithm.
-But unless there is a good reason for doing so, users will then likely just choose an alternative application to use instead where they have more agency over the algorithms.
+And when it comes to the algorithms used in e.g. feeds or search result of various web applications, the users can also be completely in charge of which algorithms they want to use.
+Sure, some web applications might use a fixed algorithm only.
+But unless there is a good reason for doing so, users will then likely just choose an alternative application instead where they have more agency over the algorithms.

-This will hopefully usher in a new age of the web where using an algorithm isn't a quid pro quo: The algorithms collect personal data about you when using it, in an obscure and non-transparent way, and in return you get results that has a chance of being more relevant to you (at least until the process of "enshittification" invariable takes its toll).
+This will hopefully usher in a new age of the Web where using an algorithm is not a quid pro quo like how things are now: The algorithms collect personal data about you when you use them, often in a non-transparent way, and in return you get results that might be more relevant to you if you are lucky (at least until the process of "enshittification" invariable takes its toll).

-Instead, the users will be able to provide only the data that they want to the algorithms, and if they don't want to provide any at all, they are also just free to tweak the parameters of an algorithm manually, to get what they think might suit them the best.
-No quid pro quo needed.
+Instead, the users will be able to provide only the data that they want to the algorithms, and if they don't want to provide any at all, they are also just free to tweak the parameters of an algorithm manually to get what they think might suit them best, no quid pro quo needed.

 ## Superusers and regular users

-Obviously, not all users will programmers, contributing source code to the network.
-Some users will just be using the apps of the network.
-So when we have talked about users contributing components, etc., above, we were actually talking about superusers.
+Obviously, not all users will be programmers that contribute source code to the network.
+Some users will of course just be using the apps of the network without contributing source code on their own, and that is perfectly fine.

-And the same is true when it comes to selecting which algorithm to use.
+The same is true when it comes to selecting which algorithm to use.
 Obviously we cannot expect each individual user to go and select their preferred algorithms before being able to use the website.
-Instead we will allow a particular group of main moderators of the site to choose the *defualt* preferences for each new user.
-And from there we should just try to make it as easy as possibly for users to change their algorithms (while also making sure to warn them, if they do, not to e.g. fall for phishing attempts and such, namely if their newly chosen algorithms will lead them apps and web pages that are off the main stream).
+Instead we will allow a particular group of moderators of the site to choose the *defualt* preferences that each new user starts out with.
+And then we just ought to make it as easy as possibly for users to change these preferences for their algorithms.

 ## GDPR and legal matters

-In terms of things like GDPR, the hope is the the network will achieve a legal status similar to the Word-Wide Web, where it is the users that are liable when it comes to the web applications they provide.
-But until this is achieved, [up-web.org](https://www.up-web.org) will simply reserve the right to delete any app along with its data, that doesn't comply to GDPR, or if it doesn't comply to other terms of service.
+In terms of things like GDPR, the hope is the the network will achieve a legal status similar to the Word-Wide Web, where it is the users that are liable when it comes to the web applications that hey provide.
+But until this is achieved, [up-web.org](https://www.up-web.org) will simply reserve the right to delete any app, along with its data, that does not comply to GDPR, or does not comply to other terms of service.

-And for apps that tries any sort of malicious behavior, such as phishing attempts, or attempts to make the users delete or corrupt, or involuntarily publicize their data at other server modules, we will probably also keep reserving the right to delete these.
+And for apps that tries any sort of malicious behavior, such as phishing attempts, or attempts to make the users delete or corrupt, or involuntarily publicize their data at other server modules, we will probably also keep reserving the right to delete these for any foreseeable future.